mcraiha/CSharp-CommonSecrets/README.md

 ## What could I do with it

-You can e.g. create you password manager that is compatible with CommonSecrets specifications.
+You can e.g. create your own password manager that is compatible with CommonSecrets specifications.

 ## How to use

 1. Either use nuget package (that is upcoming) OR download **src** folder content and add it to your project
 2. Create CommonSecretsContainer and add stuff to it
-3. Serialize to your chosen data-interchange format (JSON, XML, YAML etc.)
+3. Serialize it to your chosen data-interchange format (JSON, XML, YAML etc.)
 4. Deserialize the content and continue to add stuff to it
 5. Jump back to step 3.